awesomerank/awesomerank.github.io/lists/akullpp/awesome-java.md

 * [Failsafe Actuator ★14](https://github.com/zalando-incubator/failsafe-actuator) - Out of the box monitoring of Failsafe Circuit Breaker in Spring-Boot environment.
 * [BugSnag ![c]](https://www.bugsnag.com/) - Exception and error monitoring with a integration of several third party tools for a better workflow and a free hobbyist tier.
 * [Glowroot](https://glowroot.org/) - Open-source Java APM.
+* [inspectIT](http://www.inspectit.rocks) - Captures detailed run-time information via hooks that can be changed on the fly.
+It supports tracing over multiple systems via the OpenTracing API and can correlate the data with end user monitoring.
 * [Instrumental ![c]](https://instrumentalapp.com) - Real-time Java application performance monitoring.
 A commercial service with free development accounts.
 * [JavaMelody ★1111](https://github.com/javamelody/javamelody) - Performance monitoring and profiling.
 * [jmxtrans ★1258](https://github.com/jmxtrans/jmxtrans) - Connect to multiple JVMs and query them for their attributes via JMX.
 Its query language is based on JSON, which allows non-Java programmers to access the JVM attributes.
 Supports different output writes, including Graphite, Ganglia, and StatsD.